ammentorp/java-ecosystem/a-helloworld/README.md

 ### Important Notes
 When creating your JAR file, it is important to add a manifest to your JAR file in order to have more control over what jar command generates.
 In com/contrastsecurity directory, an `example_manifest.txt` was created.
+In this file, a Main-Class attribute was added.
 This text file serves our applications entry point.